dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ![pfsense2](img/pfsense2.png)

-in order the instances have the best connexion of internet.
+In order the instances have the best connexion of internet.
 You can go to this page **System>Advanced>Networking**, check this option **Disable hardware checksum offload**

 ![pfsense3](img/pfsense3.png)

+The bandwidth is based on the flavor size of the Pfsense instance.
+To know the bandwidths of each flavor click on this [link](https://www.cloudwatt.com/en/products/servers/tarifs.html)

 ## So watt ?